Tulip Meaning: Colors, History, Tulipmania & Holidays

 For Mother’s Day, the first Sunday in May, tulips can be sent as either cut flowers or a potted plant.
 Pink tulips are ideal for Mother’s Day, expressing warmth and affection.
 Red tulips are another good choice.
 Other popular Mothers Day Flowers include carnations, daisies and yellow roses.

-Tulip Meaning for Spring Birthdays
+Orange Tulips for Spring Birthdays

 The same symbolism of spring and eternal life makes tulips perfect birthday gifts for those with spring birthdays.
 The beauty and simplicity of a bouquet including tulips, especially orange tulips, makes a strong statement of joy and happiness.

-Tulip Meaning for Graduations
+Symbolic Tulip Flowers for Graduations

 The achieving of a major accomplishment often sets the stage for the next step or level.
 This is a sign of growth and new opportunities that perfectly match the flowers that herald the new cycle of spring each year.
 Tulips are wonderful graduation gifts since these celebrations usually take place in the spring or early summer.